 Mid Hudson Bankruptcy Bar Association Pro Bono Program, 485-1033 - Assistance with filing for bankruptcy with attorneys who waive their fee for income eligible clients.

-Legal Services of Dutchess County, 471-0058 - Provides legal assistance to income eligible individuals and families for landlord/tenant, public benefits, and Social Security disability claims and some other matters.
+Legal Services of the Hudson Valley, 471-0058 - Provides legal assistance to income eligible individuals and families for landlord/tenant, public benefits, and Social Security disability claims and some other matters.

 For more information contact: Dutchess County Office For The Aging (845) 486-2555 or toll free at